Garth Brooks

 Troubled by conflicts between career and family, Brooks retired from recording and performing from 2001 until 2005.
 During this time, he sold millions of albums through an exclusive distribution deal with Walmart and sporadically released new singles.
 In 2005, Brooks started a partial comeback, giving select performances and releasing two compilation albums.
 In 2009, he began Garth at Wynn, a periodic weekend concert residency at Las Vegas's Encore Theatre from December 2009 to January 2014.
 Following the conclusion of the residency, Brooks announced his signing with Sony Music Nashville in July 2014.
 In September 2014, he began his comeback world tour, with wife and musician Trisha Yearwood, which culminated in 2017.
-This was followed by his Stadium Tour, which began in 2019, and another Las Vegas concert residency, Garth Brooks/Plus ONE, continuing into 2024.
+This was followed by his Stadium Tour, which began in 2019, and another Las Vegas concert residency, Garth Brooks/Plus ONE, concluding in 2024.
 His most recent album, Time Traveler, was released in November 2023.
+His current tour, The Blame It All On My Roots Tour, began in August 2026.

 Brooks is one of the world's best-selling music artists, having sold more than 170 million records.
 Billboard ranked Brooks as the greatest male solo artist on the Billboard 200 chart of all time.
 As of 2020, according to the RIAA, he is the best-selling solo albums artist in the United States with 162 million domestic units sold, ahead of Elvis Presley, and is second only to the Beatles in total album sales overall.
 Brooks was inducted into the Country Music Hall of Fame on October 21, 2012, having been inducted into the Songwriters Hall of Fame the year before.
 He was also inducted into the Musicians Hall of Fame and Museum in 2016 with his studio musicians, The G-Men.
 In 2020, Brooks became the youngest recipient of the Library of Congress Gershwin Prize for Popular Song.